kolotyluk/Rusty-Java/README.md

    1. As part of this effort, it is also considering using LLM GPT technology to rewrite C/C++ in Rust
    2. Can this technology be used for this JSR, and would we want to?
+   3. Could we get DARPA funding for Rusy Java?

 Description